rfries/enig4s/README.md

 what it would look like in functional scala (and I was just starting to play around with scala 3 at the time).

-Generally, enig4s simulates a class of rotory, reciprocal cipher machines which includes Enigma, TypeX, and the Swiss NEMA machine.
-This type of machine implements a reciprocal substitution cipher, where each character goes through a series of successive substitutions based on the rotor positions, plugboard configuration, and other settings.
+Generally, enig4s simulates a class of rotor-based, reciprocal cipher machines which includes Enigma, TypeX, and the Swiss NEMA.
+They are reciprocal in that the same settings are used for enciphering and deciphering a particular message.
+This symmetry arises from the electrical reversibility of rotor-based machines which use a reflector similar to Enigma.

+This type of machine implements a substitution cipher, where each character goes through a series of successive substitutions based on the rotor positions, plugboard configuration, and other settings.
-It can be embedded as a component, and there is a module that exposes a [JSON API](doc/JsApi.md).
-There are pre-defined wirings for most models used during WWII, plus you can define your own wheels, character set, bus size, etc. (this can also simulate a reconfigurable reflector).

-Please note that, as far as I am aware, Engima is not useful for encryption in a modern context, as it is vulnerable to any number of modern code breaking techniques (and indeed it was, as it turns out, vulnerable at the time).
+Please note that, as far as I am aware, Enigma is not useful for encryption in a modern context, as it is vulnerable to any number of modern code breaking techniques (and indeed it was, as it turns out, vulnerable at the time).